Mane Attraction: Charts

-Singles

 Escape from Brooklyn

 Escape from Brooklyn is a VHS/DVD video album by the American/Danish hard rock band White Lion, released in 1992.
 The video features all of the band's music videos to this point and also features behind the scenes footage, interviews with band members and a look at the band's most recent World tour in support of their fourth studio album Mane Attraction.